 Here is where things stand:

-As of April 2026, receiver-side adoption is minimal.
-Only United Internet AG (GMX, mail.com, WEB.DE) currently sends reports in DMARCbis format.
+Receiver-side adoption is still early — for now, only a handful of providers (such as United Internet AG: GMX, mail.com, WEB.DE) send reports in the DMARCbis format.
 There is no urgency to make changes today — but there is value in being prepared.

 What You Should Do Now